kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

 * Close it and install MacOS X to your formatted disk.

 ## Kext
 This is my kext for my system.
-You can download & install it but i'm not sure about the compatible.
-Also, i will explain these kext too.
+You can download & install from this github page but i'm not sure about the compatible on your computer.
+I will show all infomation about this kext with my computer and also i will explain these kext too.

 ### Audio
 * Install VoodooHDA.kext